pkong0414/IEEE-ICMLA-2019-PIDP-Challenge/README.md

 1. MAE of the top L long-range smallest predicted distances: Of all the predicted long-range distances, distances are sorted in ascending order and only the top L distances are considered for evaluation.
 L stands for the length of the protein being evaluated.
 Then the mean absolute error (MAE) between these predicted distances and true distances is calculated.

-2. Precision of all long-range contacts: From the true distance matrix and the predicted distance matrix, all long-range distances less than 8 Angstroms are set to 1 and all others to zero, i.e. we convert the distance matrix to long-range contact matrix.
+2. Precision & Recall of all long-range contacts: From the true distance matrix and the predicted distance matrix, all long-range distances less than 8 Angstroms are set to 1 and all others to zero, i.e. we convert the distance matrix to long-range contact matrix.
 Then, we calculate precision as the ratio of the number of matches and the total number of long-range contacts in the true contact matrix.

 <img src="what-is-long-range.png" align="middle" height="250"/>
 Figure2.
 Long-range distances and non-long-range distances in a distance matrix.